 The Gerontology diploma is designed to develop awareness and competence for those individuals in allied health, social services, activities/recreation, business, and administrative fields who work with the aging population.
 The course content includes basic principles and issues in gerontology, allied health, social services, mental health, and wellness as well as 20-hours of service learning volunteering.
-This program can only be completed through virtual learning.
+The complete program is only available online through virtual learning.